GM extends shutdown at Chevy Bolt plant as inventories swell

 "Shutdown periods vary by plant based on launch timing of new or refreshed models across the portfolio and our ongoing efforts to align production with market demand," GM said in a statement.

-Additional reporting by Paul Lienert and Joseph White; Editing by Jonathan Oatis
+Additional reporting by Paul Lienert and Joseph White; Editing by Jonathan Oatis, Toni Reinhold